European Commercial REIT (ERE) To Go Ex-Dividend on September 28th

 European Commercial REIT (TSE:ERE – Get Free Report) declared a monthly dividend on Friday, September 15th, Zacks reports.
-Investors of record on Friday, September 29th will be given a dividend of 0.015 per share on Monday, October 16th.
-This represents a $0.18 annualized dividend and a yield of ∞.
-The ex-dividend date of this dividend is Thursday, September 28th.
+Shareholders of record on Friday, September 29th will be given a dividend of 0.015 per share on Monday, October 16th.
+This represents a $0.18 dividend on an annualized basis and a dividend yield of ∞.
+The ex-dividend date is Thursday, September 28th.

-European Commercial REIT (TSE:ERE – Get Free Report) last released its earnings results on Wednesday, August 2nd.
-The company reported C$0.02 EPS for the quarter, missing the consensus estimate of C$0.06 by C($0.04).
-The company had revenue of C$34.27 million for the quarter, compared to the consensus estimate of C$34.32 million.
+European Commercial REIT (TSE:ERE – Get Free Report) last posted its earnings results on Wednesday, August 2nd.
+The company reported C$0.02 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.06 by C($0.04).
+The firm had revenue of C$34.27 million during the quarter, compared to analysts’ expectations of C$34.32 million.

 Separately, Echelon Wealth Partners lowered shares of European Commercial REIT from a “buy” rating to a “hold” rating in a research note on Thursday, August 3rd.